 The British social model became a key factor in the mobilisation of disability activism during the 1980s and 1990s.
 This is illustrated by the struggle for anti-discrimination legislation to outlaw discrimination against disabled people and the campaign to legalise direct payments to enable disabled people to employ their own support workers (Campbell & Oliver, 1996).
 In 1992, the British Government acknowledged for the first time that disability discrimination was a major problem and three years later the Disability Discrimination Act became law.
-The 1995 UK Disability Discrimination, both in employment and when using a service or facility.
+The 1995 UK Disability Discrimination Act (DDA) was established to protect disabled people against discrimination, both in employment and when using a service or facility.
 The DDA 1995 set out rights for disabled people in five areas - access to goods, facilities and services, buying or renting land or property, employment, education and transport.